 IRS Schedules K-2 and K-3 guidance and resources — Access resources to advise clients on IRS Schedules K-2 and K-3, which are used to report items of international tax relevance from the operations of passthrough entities.

 Tax potpourri — Form 1099-K, Schedules K-2/K-3 and tax legislation | Tax Section Odyssey — Schedules K-2 and K-3 aim to standardize international tax information reporting to flow-through investors, yet challenges in practical implementation exist.

 K-2/K-3 — Making sense of new international passthrough reporting | Tax Section Odyssey— Listen to this podcast covering the new schedules and related past and future AICPA efforts.

 Keep your finger on the pulse of the dynamic and evolving tax landscape with insights from tax thought leaders in the AICPA Tax Section.
 The Tax Section Odyssey podcast includes a digest of tax developments, trending issues and practice management tips that you need to be aware of to elevate your professional development and your firm practices.

 This resource is part of the robust tax resource library available from the AICPA Tax Section.
 The Tax Section is your go-to home base for staying up to date on the latest tax developments and providing the edge you need for upskilling your professional development.
-If you’re not already, consider joining this prestigious community of your tax peers.
-You’ll get free CPE, access to rich technical content such as our Annual Tax Compliance Kit, a weekly member newsletter and a subscription to The Tax Adviser.
+If you’re not already a member, consider joining this prestigious community of your tax peers.
+You’ll get free CPE, access to rich technical content such as our Annual Tax Compliance Kit, a weekly member newsletter and a digital subscription to The Tax Adviser.